Orphaned Baby Bunnies: Wild and Domestic

 Wild Rabbits – Orphaned or Not?

 Wild babies are most often not orphaned!
 Many people mean well when they contact HRS after discovering an “abandoned” nest of wild rabbits.
 Often they wish to “rehabilitate” them with some advice from others.
 The reality is fewer than 10% of orphaned rabbits survive a week, and the care that people attempt to provide can be illegal, unnecessary, and potentially harmful.
 The best thing you can do is put the bunny right back where you found him, in the general area, as the mom will only come back at night to call and find him.
 Leave the area.
 If injured, please contact a Wildlife Rehabber or rabbit vet immediately.
 Other Wildlife Rehabbers USA States A- M, and Wildlife Rehabbers US States N-Z and International Rehabbers.
 Also search for your state/country and wild rabbit rehabbers.
 If you find one whose eyes are open, and he appears healthy, leave him be.
 If picked up, go put him back outside.
-You do not need to find a nest for a wild rabbit whose eyes are open.
-Eyes open for a wild rabbit means he is up and about with mom or waiting for her.
-Leave him outside for her.

 I/My Dog/My Cat Found a Rabbit Nest!
 What Do I Do?

 Rabbits hide their nests in plain view, often putting them in the open, sometimes in the middle of the lawn, as well as in brush piles and long grass.
 If you find a nest that has been disturbed, do all you can to restore and protect it.
 Do NOT bring it inside.
 If a dog has discovered the nest, keep your dog away from the area and reconstruct the nest with grasses.
 If need be, you can move the nest a few feet away where safer, even up to 5-6 feet away.
 A moved nest should always be covered with string in a tic tac toe pattern and monitored to be sure the mother found it and came back to the babies.
 She will scrabble away the surface area to feed her babies beneath her and then scrabble the earth, grass, leaves, back over the nest to hide it again so it’s pretty easy to see if the string has been disturbed.

 Rabbit mothers nurse their babies for approximately 5 minutes a day.
 Both wild and domestic mothers will be in the nest or nest box early in the morning and then again in the evening.
 The milk is very rich and the babies “fill up” to capacity within minutes.
 Mother rabbits do not “sit” on the babies to keep them warm as do some mammals and birds.
 They build a nest with fur and grasses which helps to keep the babies warm in between feedings.
 For domestic/pet rabbits, do not force a mother rabbit to sit in the nest box.
 You can pick up the babies and see if they are feeding by checking the size of their stomachs (should not be sunken in), the pinkness of their skin and activity level (they should not be blue in color or sluggish in movement) and the amount of time that you hear them crying (baby bunnies should be quiet most of the day….if they are crying constantly then they are not getting fed).
 If you come across a nest of wild bunnies, and the mother is nowhere to be seen, please DO NOT disturb them.
 This is normal behavior.
 By removing them from the nest, you are greatly reducing their chances of survival.
 The mom will only return at night, and not if you are watching.